 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-How do you do all of this?
+How do you get all of this done?

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Traffic Automation Blueprint – Traffic Generation Plugins
+WordPress Traffic Blueprint – Traffic-Getting Plugins

 - Distribute comments automatically to other blogs

-Jetpack
+Jetpack WordPress Plugin

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with loads of great functions.
+Jetpack is a free WordPress plugin with many useful features.

-After installing Jetpack, you will need to connect the plugin to the WordPress.com account set up in Part Three …
+After Jetpack has been installed, you will need to connect the plugin to your WordPress.com account (as described in Part 3.) …

-(Make sure the Jetpack plugin is connected to your WordPress.com account)
+(Connect Jetpack to your WordPress.com account)

 Next, activate a feature called Publicize …

-(Activate the Publicize feature)
+(Activate the Publicize feature on Jetpack)

-After all of the plugin and account settings have been configured, your content is ready for distribution.
+After configuring all of the account and plugin settings, your content is ready for distribution.

-The Publicize feature adds a new section to your Publish box …
+Publicize adds a new section to your Publish box …

-Now, as soon as you publish a new post, it will automatically get shared online to every account you have set up …
+Now, as soon as you publish new content, it will automatically be shared on every account you have set up …

 CommentLuv